A tale which shows my disdain for zombies.

 K-toh trotted back to the lever and pulled it all the way down.
 The gates slammed open.
 Zombies 1, 4, and 6 hobbled out, 2 and 5 were each dragging a leg, only 3, newly dead, came out at a brisk pace.
 They held their arms straight out, straining to get to Bones standing so enticingly in front of them.

 Calmly he waited for them to bunch together, but 3 was pulling too far ahead.
 He went into his delivery and let loose.
 Ignoring the ball rushing in, 3 kept coming.
-In a second the ball crashed into her legs, sending her cart wheeling.
-Her half bald blonde head smashed onto the planks.
+The rumbling roar of the ball ended with a crack as it crashed into her legs, sending her cart wheeling.
+Her half bald blonde head smashed onto the planks with a splat, as clots of her brain exploded out.
 The ball continued, knocking over 4 and 5 before veering off into a gutter.
 1 and 6 were shoulder to shoulder with 2 two lengths directly behind.
-They hobbled and lurched past crawling 3.
+They hobbled and lurched past crawling 3, 4, and 5.

 Bones picked up his second ball and rolled it perfectly, hitting 1 and 6 with such devastating force, their legs were sheared off at the shins.
-The ball bounced then caromed into 2, sending him down.
+The ball bounced then caromed into 2’s hip, sending him down like a pocket knife closing.
 3 was still crawling, her swollen gray tongue lolling out of her pulpy mouth.

 Smasher stepped into the lane heaving his sledge hammer into the skulls of stopped 4, 5, 2, 1, and 6 while K-toh backed him up just in case.
 3 was nearing 6, the leader.
 Smasher waited.
 K-toh brushed past and delivered the knock out blow.